Sergio Escudero (footballer, born 1989): Sevilla

 On 3 July 2015, Escudero moved to fellow league team Sevilla after agreeing to a four-year deal.
 He netted his first goal for the Andalusians on 29 November, the only in a league fixture against Valencia CF at the Ramón Sánchez Pizjuán Stadium.

 Escudero played second-fiddle to Benoît Trémoulinas in his first year, but still managed to play 28 matches in all competitions, including the full 90 minutes of the final of the UEFA Europa League against Liverpool in Basel (3–1 win).

 In February 2017, Escudero extended his contract until 2021.
 In 2019–20 his position was usurped by on-loan Sergio Reguilón; he ended the campaign as a Europa League winner again, unused in the final defeat of Inter Milan.

-Later years
+Later career

 On 31 August 2021, free agent Escudero signed a one-year contract with Granada CF also in the top tier.
 The following 13 July 2022, after their relegation, the 32-year-old returned to Valladolid after 18 years on a two-year deal.

+On 18 July 2024, Escudero agreed to a two-year contract at Deportivo de La Coruña, newly-promoted to the second division.